 Since all all our leptons, mesons, and baryons are characterised by different masses (e.g. by different eigenvalues of the total Hamiltonian) they all have definite parity: they are either odd or even under the parity operation.
 (You will find their quantum numbers for parity in the PDG.)
-These facts, definite parity for all quasi-stable particle and parity conservation in known interactions, is exactly what lead in the early fifties to what was called the 'theta-tau puzzle'.
+These facts, definite parity for all (stable and meta-stable) particles, and parity conservation in known interactions, is exactly what lead in the early fifties to what was called the 'theta-tau puzzle'.